-Is there a need for a Bill aimed at enabling more people to walk and cycle and generally travel by non-motorised transport?
+1 Is there a need for a Bill aimed at enabling more people to walk and cycle and generally travel by non-motorised transport?
 Please explain your answer.

-YHA supports the need for a bill to ensure that adequate resources are made available to maintain and develop the provision for walking and cycling.
-It is essential that provision for recreational walking and cycling is made throughout Wales to further encourage tourism and the development of the Welsh economy.
+Railfuture supports the need for a bill to ensure that adequate resources are made available to maintain and develop the provision for walking and cycling to provide access to railway stations, bus stations and other public transport hubs.
+It is also essential that provision for recreational walking and cycling is made throughout Wales to further encourage sustainable tourism and the development of the Welsh economy.

-YHA is concerned about the lack of clarity between funding for footpaths and funding for cycle ways which at present come from different budgets in most local authorities.
+Railfuture is concerned about the lack of clarity between funding for footpaths and funding for cycle ways which at present come from different budgets in most local authorities.
 We are also concerned that that when new roads and motorways are provided that they frequently do not provide for walkers and cyclists and in some cases have lead to footpath closures.
-We can provide examples of road developments that have made no provision for walkers although they are the most direct links between communities and also to shops, railway stations and other facilities.
+They have also created more difficult access to railway stations as at Newport, Colwyn Bay and Welshpool where dual carriageway roads have been built adjacent to the station.
+We can also provide examples of road developments that have made no provision for walkers although they are the most direct links between communities and railway stations and to other facilities.
+The direct path to Pont Y pant station in the Lledre Valley has a foot bridge missing.
 We believe a duty to develop and maintain the provision for walking and cycling is important for Local Authorities in Wales.

 The development and improvement of paths especially for walkers and their subsequent maintenance must not be deterred by a lack of funding.
 However we have also seen the development of token cycling routes including sections a few metres in extent with associated signage.
-This is a result of walking and cycling not being taken seriously by Local Authorities.
-This is a waste of public money and could have been better spent on footpath developments for people that have no choice but to walk.
+This is a result of walking and cycling as a means of accessing public transport or as forming a part of integrated transport in a region is not being taken seriously by Local Authorities.
+This is a waste of public money and could have been better spent on footpath developments for people that have no choice but to walk to the nearest railway station or bus stop.
 New routes must have a purpose and must provide continuity.
 We support strongly the need for recreational routes for heath and well being and tourism opportunities as well as functional routes linking communities with transport facilities and town and village centres.

 We firmly believe that all routes should be provided and maintained for walkers and cyclists.
-We note some cases the provision of more circuitous unlit routes for cyclists whereas more direct well lit routes could be provided adjacent to a public highway.
+We note some cases the provision of more circuitous unlit routes for cyclists whereas more direct well lit routes could be provided adjacent to a public highway for the safety and convenience of walkers .
+It is essential that safe convenient route are required for commuters and others to access railway stations , bus stations and bus stops.

-What are your views on the key provisions in the Bill, namely - the requirement on local authorities to prepare and publish maps identifying current and potential future routes for the use of pedestrians and cyclists (known as "existing routes maps" and "integrated network maps") (sections 3 to 5);
+2 What are your views on the key provisions in the Bill, namely - the requirement on local authorities to prepare and publish maps identifying current and potential future routes for the use of pedestrians and cyclists (known as "existing routes maps" and "integrated network maps") (sections 3 to 5);